 Very Good Ventures

 We couldn’t make a list of companies doing noteworthy work with Flutter without including ourselves!
-But in all seriousness, we’ve been working with Flutter from the beginning.
-We dedicate our time exclusively to building apps with Flutter and helping companies adopt Flutter.
+In all seriousness, we’ve been working with Flutter from the beginning.
+We partner with the biggest companies to design, build, and scale successful apps using Flutter.

-In 2022, we're focused on scalable growth.
-We're on a mission to help more companies find success with Flutter and share our knowledge with the Flutter Community and beyond.
-We're excited to grow our team internationally and continue to develop popular open source tools, such as Very Good CLI.
+In 2023, we're focused on empowering software excellence for any platform.
+We'll continue to share our knowledge with the Flutter Community and develop popular open source tools, such as Dart Frog and Very Good CLI.
 Keep up to date with the latest in VGV news on our blog.

 Tools & SDKs for Flutter

-The @ Company is on a mission to empower users to reclaim their data privacy on the internet.
+Atsign, formerly The @ Company, is on a mission to empower users to reclaim their data privacy on the internet.
 They have developed a persona validating protocol in Dart and built out Flutter APIs and SDKs for easy integration into Flutter apps.
 Their comprehensive docs can help you get started on integrating with your Flutter app.